archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:search_username]`

-The user name of the hidden system user that the indexer uses to access the backend API `AppConfig[:search_username] = "search_indexer"`
+The username of the hidden system user that the indexer uses to access the backend API `AppConfig[:search_username] = "search_indexer"`

 #### `AppConfig[:public_username]`

-The user name of the hidden system user that the PUI uses to access the backend API
+The username of the hidden system user that the PUI uses to access the backend API

 `AppConfig[:public_username] = "public_anonymous"`

 #### `AppConfig[:staff_username]`

-The user name of the hidden system user that the Staff UI uses to access the backend API
+The username of the hidden system user that the Staff UI uses to access the backend API

 `AppConfig[:staff_username] = "staff_system"`

 ### Authentication sources

-ArchivesSpace comes with its own user management functionality but can also be configured to authenticate against one or more [LDAP directories](/customization/ldap/).
+ArchivesSpace comes with its own user management functionality but can also be configured to authenticate against one or more [LDAP directories](../customization/ldap).
 Oauth authentication is available using the [aspace-oauth plugin](https://github.com/lyrasis/aspace-oauth)

 `AppConfig[:authentication_sources] = []`